Files and Folders in Tableau

 You can save your work using several different Tableau specific file types: workbooks, bookmarks, packaged data files, data extracts, and data connection files.
 Each of these file types are described below.

 - Workbooks – Tableau workbook files have the .twb file extension and are marked with the workbook icon.
-Workbooks hold one or more worksheets and dashboards.
+Workbooks hold at least one worksheets and dashboards.

 - Bookmarks – Tableau bookmark files have the .tbm file extension and are marked with the bookmark icon.
-Bookmarks contain a single worksheet and are an easy way to quickly share your work.
+Bookmarks contain a solitary worksheet and are a simple method to rapidly share your work.

 - Packaged Workbooks – Tableau packaged workbooks have the .twbx file extension and are marked with the packaged workbook icon.
-Packaged workbooks contain a workbook along with any supporting local file data sources and background images.
+Packaged workbooks contain an exercise manual alongside any supporting nearby document information sources and background images.
 This format is the best way to package your work for sharing with others who don’t have access to the data.

 Data Extract Files – Tableau data extract files have the .tde file extension and are marked with the extract icon.
-Extract files are a local copy of a subset or entire data source that you can use to share data, work offline, and improve database performance.
+Concentrate documents are a neighborhood duplicate of a subset or whole information source that you can use to share data, work offline, and improve database performance.

 - Data Connection Files – Tableau data connection files have the .tds file extension and are marked with the data connection icon.
 Data connection files are shortcuts for quickly connecting to data sources that you use often.